stan-dot/pants-monorepo-test/README.md

 >   in `tailor` goal
 > SyntaxError: invalid syntax (BUILD, line 3) non-descriptive CLI error messages - a very bad sign
+>

+update: possibly the error was due to running in a devcontainer for alpine https://www.pantsbuild.org/2.18/docs/getting-started/prerequisites#linux which is not supported

 ## bazel